coral-streaming/coral/docs/Actors-LookupActor.md

 but only if the "city" key is found in the lookup map.
 If it is not found, the input object is not emitted.

-In the case of `check`, the output is the looked up object if it exists, else, nothing is emitted:
+In the case of `map`, the output is the looked up object if it exists, else, nothing is emitted:
 {% highlight json %}
 {
    "country": "netherlands",